TLDR

 | Registry | Yes | Yes (primary product) | No (not planned) |

-| Wedding website | Yes | Yes | Coming soon |
+| Wedding website | Yes | Yes | Planned |

-| Guest list + RSVP | Yes | Yes | Coming soon |
+| Guest list + RSVP | Yes | Yes | Planned |

-| Seating chart | Basic | None | Coming soon |
+| Seating chart | Basic | None | Planned |

-| Checklist | Yes | Basic | Coming soon |
+| Checklist | Yes | Basic | Planned |

 The Business Model Shapes the Product

 Both platforms are free to couples.
-That’s not philanthropy — it’s a business model.
+That’s not philanthropy, it’s a business model.
 The Knot earns from vendor advertising; vendors pay for prominent placement in search results and “preferred” badges.
 Zola earns from registry purchases.
 When you understand how each platform makes money, you understand which interests it’s actually serving.

 This isn’t a criticism specific to these two companies.
 It’s a structural reality of ad-supported and commerce-supported platforms.
 The feature set will always reflect the revenue model.